 Quantitative data collection methods are much more structured; they include:

 Surveys.
-For example: online surveys, paper surveys, mobile surveys, and kiosk surveys
+For example: online surveys, paper surveys, questionnaires, mobile surveys, and kiosk surveys

 Qualitative vs quantitative data

 In terms of the actual data, here are some of the key differences:

 Qualitative data is not countable.
 It’s chunks of text, photos, videos, and so on